fullheightcoding/crypto-price-alert-lambda/README.md

 - How to make sure it doesn't send multiple emails when price goes to x?
 Only run once every 24 hours, but what happens at next 24 hour point?
 - Create terraform version of lambda function, lambda function exec role, event bridge event scheduler, sns topic and subscriber, lambda sns exec role
 - Update cron jobs so they use ohio (us east) time to run

+Todo:
+- Refactor crypto_price_alert.py so that the init stuff happens outside of lambda_handler() so it is re-used across invokes not every time func is invoked